 The most important part of controlling earwigs is eliminating their hiding places.
 If the earwig harborages are not addressed, insecticide application will probably not control earwigs very well.
 There are a variety of things that can be done.

-Move landscape timbers, logs, decorative stones, and firewood piles away from the foundation.
-Create a zone next to the foundation that is free of mulch, dead leaves, and other organic material.
+- Eliminate Moist Soil – Create a zone next to the foundation that is free of mulch, dead leaves, and other organic material.
 The “dry zone” should be 6” to 12” wide so that earwigs will avoid it.

-Examine gutters and downspouts to make sure they drain away from the foundation.
+- Proper Drainage is Key – Examine gutters and downspouts to make sure they drain away from the foundation.
 Set irrigation systems so that they water in the morning and allow the landscape to dry during the day.

-Adjust outdoor lights to shine from the yard onto the house – insects will be attracted away from the house.
+- Switch Up Exterior Lighting – Adjust outdoor lights to shine from the yard onto the house – insects will be attracted away from the house.
 If moving outside light fixtures is not practical, consider changing light bulbs to yellow bulbs since white lights are more attractive to insects.